 Discount Rate.
 The discount rate used to measure the total pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed plan contributions from members and the State will be made according to the current Contribution Rate Funding Policy.
-That policy is currently: (1) employee contributions are 40% of the required contribution rate for regular and protection occupation members and 50% of the required contribution rate for sheriffs and deputies; and (2) employer contributions are 60% of the required contribution rate for sheriffs and deputies; and 50% of the required contribution rate for sheriffs and deputies; and 50% of the required contribution rate for sheriffs and deputies; and (3) administrative expense in the prior year were projected forward with inflation as an estimate for administrative expense in the current and future years.
+That policy is currently: (1) employee contributions are 40% of the required contribution rate for regular and protection occupation members and 50% of the required contribution rate for sheriffs and deputies; and (2) employer contributions are 60% of the required contribution rate for regular and protection occupation members and 50% of the required contribution rate for sheriffs and deputies; and (3) administrative expense in the prior year were projected forward with inflation as an estimate for administrative expense in the current and future years.
 The portion of the expenses in future years allocated to the current members was based on the proportionate share of covered payroll in each year for the remainder of existing members to the total covered payroll for all members.
 Based on those assumptions, the pension fiduciary net position was projected to be available to make all projected future benefit payments of current members.
 Therefore, the long-term expected rate of return on plan investments of 7.00% was applied to all periods of projected benefit payments to determine the total pension liability.
 The municipal bond rate was not used in determining the discount rate, but if it were required, the rate would have been 2.19%.
 The projected future benefit payments for all current plan members were projected through 2120.